 • He recalled his excitement when, one day, an actual Herman Nelson heater arrived to help him preheat the airplanes.
 Prior to that they used plumbers’ blow-pots with open flames that required constant attention to prevent spectacular results

-• He recalled that when the incoming flights landed, the women would deplane and line up first for the sole ‘one-hole’ convenience, the men had to wait.
+• He recalled that when the incoming flights landed, with much urgency everyone would deplane and line up for the sole ‘one-hole’ convenience, the women first, the men had to wait.

 Yukon Southern Airways Fairchild 82 in Grande Prairie Alberta 1943.